Blackmagicknight/Share-Screen/README.md

 - Adjustable screen share size on client
 - Changeable port on client
 - View client stream on server
-- modify client stream with [Open CV](https://opencv.org/) on client or server
+- Modify client stream with [Open CV](https://opencv.org/) on client or server

 ## Preview